atharva-netwin/visitor-management/COMPLETE_DEPLOYMENT_GUIDE.md

     1. The backend needs updated dependencies and configuration
     2. Push the updated code to GitHub (package.json, tsconfig.json, and tsconfig.build.json have been fixed)
     3. Redeploy on Render - the build now uses a more lenient TypeScript configuration
+  - **npm ci sync errors**: If you see "package.json and package-lock.json are not in sync":
+    1. The render.yaml has been updated to use `npm install` instead of `npm ci`
+    2. Push the updated render.yaml to GitHub
+    3. Redeploy on Render

 **Issue**: Database connection fails
 - **Solution**: